SerNet/verinice-veo-accounts/doc/index.md

 These roles are currently only granted to a veo client's main account that is created along with the veo client itself.

+### Client lifecycle
+Veo-accounts is responsible for managing veo client groups in Keycloak and listens to client lifecycle events via AMQP.
+See [Events](./events.md).

 ### Restrictions
 The following rules are imposed on account management by veo-accounts:
 * accounts cannot be assigned to any veo client group other than the authenticated user's veo client group